Balranald: 1901 to the present

 The first public telephone service in Balranald was installed in 1911.
-The Balranald Municipal Council underwent financial difficulties, and in 1912 the NSW Government appointed a Receiver to take charge of affairs.
+The Balranald Municipal Council underwent financial difficulties, and in 1912 the Government of New South Wales appointed a receiver to take charge of affairs.
 The difficulties seem to have been overcome by the following year.

-In March 1926 Balranald was connected to the Victorian Rail system via a line to Echuca.
-The Balranald railway line is now closed.
+In March 1926 Balranald was connected to the Victorian Railways system via the Balranald railway line to Echuca.
+The line closed in 1986.

 In 1944 Norma Male was appointed Town Clerk at the Balranald Municipal Council, the first female town clerk in New South Wales.

 In 1956 the local government administrative body became the Shire of Balranald, with Shire presidents replacing Mayoral positions.

 New premises for the Balranald Shire Council were opened in August 1964.
-They were erected at a cost of £40,000 and are located in Market Street beside the Police Station.
+They were erected at a cost of £40,000 and are located in Market Street beside the police station.

+On 8 June 1973, a 143 metre long concrete bridge that carries the Sturt Highway over the Murrumbidgee River replaced the 1882 built vertical lift bridge.

 Solar power

 Two large solar farms are south of Balranald.
 Both commenced construction in 2018.
 The Limondale Solar Farm developed by Innogy, rated at 349 Megawatts, was Australia's largest solar generation facility when it opened in 2020, about 16 km south of the town.
 The Sunraysia Solar Farm, rated at 255 Megawatts (DC), is about 18 km south of the town, built by the Australian-Chinese company Maoneng Group.
 Both feed into the existing power grid at the same nearby TransGrid substation.
 A diesel-solar-battery hybrid power system is being built for the $480 million Balranald rutile mine.